Connect with Customers in a Whole New Way

 - Explain what a frictionless customer onboarding experience looks like.

 Here we tell a story of digital transformation in banking and how it can create convenient experiences that customers love.

 Let’s begin by meeting one of the main characters.

 Rachel Adams is a professional in her early 30s who recently moved to New York City for a new job.
 She’s starting another chapter in life and is looking for a bank that can help her achieve her financial goals.

 Rachel is doing a lot of research about her banking options.
 At the office, she browses online for savings and checking account options.
 On her commute, she uses her phone to read articles on financial websites.
 At home, she uses her tablet to ask friends for recommendations and advice on social media.

 Meanwhile, Cumulus Bank, our fictitious bank in this story, is looking to serve customers just like Rachel.
 The challenge is, how do they know it is Rachel doing all of this research across different devices, websites, and channels?
 In the past, Cumulus Bank might have missed these crucial signals about Rachel’s financial needs.

 But not today.
-Cumulus Bank is using the Salesforce Data Management Platform (DMP) to listen for these signals and piece together the digital breadcrumbs that Rachel leaves as she explores her options.
-Salesforce DMP captures Rachel’s anonymous data from multiple screens and sources, unifies the data to identify and understand her individual preferences and expectations, and uses the data to target campaigns.
+Cumulus Bank is using Audience Studio to listen for these signals and piece together the digital breadcrumbs that Rachel leaves as she explores her options.
+Audience Studio captures Rachel’s anonymous data from multiple screens and sources, unifies the data to identify and understand her individual preferences and expectations, and uses the data to target campaigns.

 Cumulus places Rachel into one of their highest-priority segments: millennials who are likely to purchase interest-bearing checking accounts.
 Cumulus is targeting this segment with a special offer that features a sign-up bonus, and they put Rachel on a marketing journey with personalized messaging about this offer that is based on her interests and needs.